-As a result, the more stressed you become, the worse the tasks appear and the more likely you are to put off what needs to be done.
+As a result, the more stressed you become, the worse the tasks appear.
+And the more likely you are to put off what needs to be done.
 It literally becomes a vicious circle.

-And if that’s not enough, Brad Stennerson of Creative Counselling, points out that every time you avoid something that’s unpleasant, you reinforce that avoidance behavior and become more and more conditioned to behave that way in the future.
+And if that’s not enough, Brad Stennerson of Creative Counselling, points out that every time you avoid something that’s unpleasant, you reinforce that avoidance behavior, and become more and more conditioned to behave that way in the future.

 Just to be clear, it’s not about getting more organized or learning how to manage your time better; those skills are important for managing stress, but that’s not what we’re talking about here.

-It’s all about applying a few simple techniques to manage your thoughts and emotions, so that you can get on and do what needs to be done.
+It’s all about applying a few simple techniques to manage your thoughts and emotions, so you can get on and do what needs to be done.

 Alternatively, if you justify putting things off by telling yourself that you perform better under pressure, or your work isn’t up to scratch if you’re not feeling in the right mood, think again.
 Joseph Ferrari Associate Professor of Psychology at De Paul University, Chicago, has found these thoughts are nothing more than a series of lies with which we deceive ourselves.

 More often than not, fear is the root cause of procrastination.

 Whether it’s fear of failure, worry about not doing a perfect job, concern about making matters worse, a sense of lacking the necessary skills or worry about being judged and found wanting…all of these things can trigger procrastination.